The Pearse Lyons Distillery is arguably the most beautiful out of the many whiskey distilleries in Dublin.

 The in-between years

-During those lost decades, the church underwent various transformations while all of its furniture and fitting s, including becoming a cash and carry, a lighting store and a food warehouse!
+During those lost decades, the church underwent various transformations, including becoming a cash and carry, a lighting store and a food warehouse!

 After its life as Lighting World came to an abrupt end in 2009, it was purchased by a certain Pearse Lyons four years later and a wonderful regeneration story was about to begin.